-In 1910, another AMNH expedition led by Brown discovered an Ankylosaurus specimen (AMNH 5214) in the Scollard Formation by the Red Deer River in Alberta, Canada.
+In 1910, there was another AMNH expedition led by Brown where they discovered an Ankylosaurus specimen (AMNH 5214) in the Scollard Formation by the Red Deer River in Alberta, Canada.
 This specimen included a complete skull, mandibles, the first and only tail club known of this genus, as well as ribs, vertebrae, limb bones, and armor.
 In 1947, fossil collectors Charles M. Sternberg and T.P.
-Channey collected a skull and mandible (specimen NMC 8880), a kilometre (0.6 miles) north of where the 1910 specimen was found.
+Channey collected a skull and mandible (specimen NMC 8880) a kilometre (0.6 miles) north of where the 1910 specimen was found.
 This is the largest known Ankylosaurus skull, but is badly preserved.
-A section of caudal vertebrae (specimen CCM V03) was discovered in the 1960s, in the Powder River drainage, Montana, also part of the Hell Creek Formation.
-In addition to these five incomplete specimens, many other isolated osteoderms and teeth have been found.
+A section of caudal vertebrae (specimen CCM V03) was discovered in the 1960s in the Powder River drainage, Montana, also part of the Hell Creek Formation.
+In addition to these five incomplete specimens, many other isolated osteoderms and teeth have also been found.

-In 1990, American palaeontologist Walter P. Coombs pointed out that the teeth of two skulls referred to A. magniventris differed from those of the holotype specimen in some details, and though he expressed a "considerate temptation" to name a new species of Ankylosaurus for these, he refrained from doing so, as the range of variation in the species was not completely documented.
+In 1990, American palaeontologist Walter P. Coombs pointed out that the teeth of two skulls referred to as A. magniventris differed from those of the holotype specimen in some details.
+Though he expressed a "considerate temptation" to name a new species of Ankylosaurus for these, he refrained from doing so, as the range of variation in the species was not completely documented.
+He also raised the possibility that the two teeth associated with the holotype specimen did not belong to it, as they were found in matrix within the nasal chambers.
+Kenneth Carpenter accepted the teeth as belonging to A. magniventris and that all specimens belonged to the same species, noting that the teeth of other Ankylosaurs are highly variable.

 Classification

-Brown scientifically described the animal in 1908; the genus name is derived from the Greek words 'αγκυλος/ankulos ('bent' or 'crooked'), referring to the medical term ankylosis, the stiffness produced by the fusion of bones in the skull and body, and σαυρος/sauros ('lizard').
+Brown scientifically described the Ankylosaurus in 1908.
+He derived the genus name from the Greek words 'αγκυλος/ankulos ('bent' or 'crooked'), referring to the medical term ankylosis, the stiffness produced by the fusion of bones in the skull and body and σαυρος/sauros ('lizard').
 The name can be translated as "fused lizard", "stiff lizard", or "curved lizard".
-The type species name, magniventris, is derived from the Latin magnus ('great') and venter ('belly'), referring to the great width of the animal's body.
-Brown considered Ankylosaurus so distinct that he made it the type genus of a new family, Ankylosauridae (members of which are called ankylosaurids), typified by massive, triangular skulls, short necks, stiff backs, broad bodies, and osteoderms.
+The type species name, A. magniventris, is derived from the Latin magnus ('great') and venter ('belly'), referring to the great width of the animal's body.
+Brown considered the Ankylosaurus so distinct that he made it the type genus of a new family, Ankylosauridae (members of which are called Ankylosaurids), typified by massive, triangular skulls, short necks, stiff backs, broad bodies, and osteoderms.
 He also classified Palaeoscincus (only known from teeth), and Euoplocephalus (then only known from a partial skull and osteoderms) as part of the family.
-In 1923, Osborn coined the name Ankylosauria (members of which are called ankylosaurs or ankylosaurians), thereby giving the ankylosaurids their own suborder.
+In 1923, Palaeontologist Henry Fairfield Osborn coined the name “Ankylosauria” (members of which are called Ankylosaurs or Ankylosaurians), thereby giving the Ankylosaurids their own suborder.
 Due to the fragmentary remains, Brown was unable to fully distinguish between Euoplocephalus and Ankylosaurus.
 Only having few, incomplete members of the family to compare with, he believed the group was part of the suborder Stegosauria.
 Ankylosauria and Stegosauria are now grouped together within the clade Thyreophora.
 In addition to Ankylosauridae, Ankylosauria has been divided into the families Nodosauridae, and sometimes Polacanthidae (these families lacked tail clubs).
-Ankylosaurus is considered part of the subfamily Ankylosaurinae (members of which are called ankylosaurines) within Ankylosauridae.
+The Ankylosaurus is considered part of the subfamily Ankylosaurinae (members of which are called Ankylosaurines) within Ankylosauridae.

+From Wikipedia, the free encyclopedia, accessed 08/16/2015

+https://en.wikipedia.org/wiki/Ankylosaurus

 Style Sheet: